InterIntSys/InterIntSys.github.io/content/news/20240301_glendahannibal/index.md

   placement: 500
 ---

-As of today, [Glenda Hannibal](/author/glenda-hannibal) is joining our team as a postdoctoral researcher.
+As of today, {{% mention "glenda-hannibal" %}} is joining our team as a postdoctoral researcher.
 She will investigate the various ways how people interact with AI and how this knowledge can guide new human-centered approaches.

 We are excited to have her on board.